Our rating: (4.3/5)

 No setup fee applies, and it gets delivered for free within 3-5 working days.
 If you change your mind about the purchase, there’s a 30-day money-back guarantee.

-There is no monthly fee, contractual commitment or other ongoing costs, just a fixed rate of 1.69% per card payment.
+No monthly fee, contractual commitment or other ongoing costs apply, just a fixed rate of 1.69% per card payment.

 Shipping Free